Southern Regional grad Clark Harris enjoying his Super Bowl moment

 Harris joins a growing list of recent Southern grads to enjoy success at a professional level.
 Mike Gesicki (2014 grad) is one of the top young tight ends in the NFL with the Miami Dolphins.
 Martin Truex Jr. (1998) won the NASCAR Cup Championship in 2017.
 Frank Molinaro (2007) wrestled in the 2016 Summer Olympics.

 Donohue noted Harris enjoyed many firsts for the high school.
-Harris was a member of Southern's first playoff football team in 2001 when Donohue Sr. took over the program in 1998.
-He played for Rutgers when it won the program's first ever bowl game in 2006.
+Harris was a member of Southern’s first playoff football team coached by Donohue Sr. in 2001 after he took over the program in 1998.
+Harris played for Rutgers when it got its first bowl game victory in 2006.
 He was the first Southern grad drafted in the NFL and the first to make the Pro Bowl.

 Donohue hopes Harris can add being the first Super Bowl champ in school history to that list.
 It will look great in Southern’s display case highlighting all of its great sports alumni.